KyuArtz/spmo-ims/README.md

 The SPMO IMS is a system to easily manage and track requested consumables throught different college and departments of USANT.

+# How to Run

+1. Install Dependencies
+   Navigate to your project directory and install the required packages: npm install
+2. Start the Development Server
+   Run the project in development mode: npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.